 The key is to invest more in various pairs that you can use daily and find a perfect and reliable pair that you can use on rare occasions where you need to dress up a little.

 Remember: no impulse buying.
-Buy shoes you would actually use.
+Buy footwear you would actually use.
 This technique will not only save you a lot of money but plenty of wardrobe space as well.

-Now, let’s move forward to the part where we discuss how you can successfully find the shoes the fit and match well to the occasion.
+Now, let’s move forward to the part where we discuss how you can successfully find shoes that fit and match well to the occasion.

 The only appropriate way to do this is to tackle each possible scenario and provide you with tips to consider in choosing the right shoe for you.
 Needless to say, you are to consider the general rules we’ve already mentioned in addition to the specifics we’ll talk about below.

 It’s not rocket science that women prefer to wear heels for special occasions while men can rock their favorite oxfords with ease.

 Heels provide all the glitz and glam needed to complete your outfit.
 They easily make your legs look elongated which provide you an overall elegant look.
 Still, every wearer can’t deny the pain involved in wearing these types of shoes.